mrange/hron/languages/groovy/README.md

     assert hron.author instanceof Map
     assert hron.author.firstName == "Bob"

-For a few more examples of how you can use the parser, take a look at the spock specifications in src/test/groovy (see [the spock web site](http://code.google.com/p/spock/) for details on spock).
+For a few more examples of how you can use the parser, take a look at the [spock specifications](https://github.com/mbjarland/hron/blob/master/languages/groovy/src/test/groovy/org/m3/hron/HronParserSpecification.groovy) in src/test/groovy.
+For details on the excellent BDD framework spock, see [the spock web site](http://code.google.com/p/spock/).

 Building The Project
 ====================